Disney Infinity 3.0

-Disney Infinity 3.0 (also known as Disney Infinity: Star Wars) is an action-adventure sandbox video game published by Disney Interactive Studios (the last game to be published by the company before their closure) for Microsoft Windows, PlayStation 3, PlayStation 4, Wii U, Xbox 360, Xbox One and Apple TV, and is the third and final installment in the toys-to-life Disney Infinity series.
-It was developed by Avalanche Software, with additional help from Ninja Theory, Studio Gobo, Sumo Digital, and United Front Games.
-In contrast to how Disney Infinity 2.0 focused on Marvel characters and playsets, 3.0 has a focus on the Star Wars franchise.
+Disney Infinity 3.0 (also known as Disney Infinity: Star Wars) is a 2015 toys-to-life action-adventure game developed by Avalanche Software and published by Disney Interactive Studios.
+It was released for Microsoft Windows, PlayStation 3, PlayStation 4, Wii U, Xbox 360, Xbox One and Apple TV.
+It is the third and final installment in the toys-to-life Disney Infinity series and the last game to be published by the company before their closure.
+It was developed by Avalanche Software and Heavy Iron Studios with additional help from Ninja Theory, Studio Gobo, Sumo Digital, and United Front Games.
+It is the sequel to Disney Infinity 2.0 (2014).
+In contrast to its predecessor, which focused on Marvel Comics characters and playsets, 3.0 has a focus on the Star Wars franchise.
 The game was announced on May 5, 2015, and was released on August 28, 2015 in Europe and on August 30, 2015 in North America.